 Financial instruments that potentially subject the Company to significant concentrations of credit risk consist principally of cash investments and trade accounts receivable.
 The Company places its cash investments with high-quality financial institutions.
 In addition, the Company limits the amount of credit exposure through the use of accounts and funds backed by the U.S. Government and its agencies.
 Trade accounts receivable are generally diversified due to the number of entities comprising the Company's customer base and their dispersion across many geographic regions and by frequent monitoring of the creditworthiness of the customers to whom the credit is granted in the normal course of business.
-At December 31, 2018 and 2017 the Company had one customer with a trade account receivable balance greater than 10% of total accounts receivable.
-The account balance was 16% and 12% of total accounts receivable at December 31, 2018 and 2017, respectively.
+At December 31, 2018 and 2017 the Company had one customer with a trade account receivable balance greater than 10% of total accounts receivable at December 31, 2018 and 2017, respectively.